American-Indian-Law-Alliance/aila.ngo/src/posts/2026-06-01-annoucing-2026-haudenosaunee-wooden-stick-festival.md

 Craft vendor registration opens (as of June 1, 2026).

 ### **Craft Vendors**
-*we are still lookign for craft vendors*
+*we are still looking for craft vendors*

 1. [Submit the form](https://forms.gle/HS6J6ton1pDV2Dph9)